-Alcohol lowers inhibitions and this is a very dangerous double edge sword.
+Alcohol lowers inhibitions.
+This is a dangerous double-edged sword.
 On the one hand, your inhibitions are lowered.
 On other hand, your inhibitions are lowered.
-Perhaps your inhibitions are keeping you from taking the risk of connection with another person, but they are also keeping you from doing a lot of shit that will make other people lose interest in connecting with you.
+Perhaps your inhibitions are keeping you from taking the risk of connecting with another person.
+They are also keep you from doing a lot of shit that will make other people lose interest in connecting with you.
 It is better to select a strategy for overcoming social anxiety than rely on alcohol.
 This is the long hard way, but it gives you control.
 Alcohol is a shortcut to overcoming social anxiety but the toll for that road is severe indeed.

 Most People Never Learn to Deal With Emotions

 One of the things I was warned to expect when I stopped drinking was that I would “feel everything”.
 I didn’t really understand what this meant beyond me thinking that I wouldn’t be able to drink after something terrible—like a break up or a death—happened.
 That’s obviously part of it, but this idea is subtler than that.
 The effect alcohol has on your emotional state is not unlike the effect that sunglasses have on light.

 When you wear sunglasses, you can still see well enough, but the light is dim and you can never experience the full color and vibrancy of the world.
 If you wear them long enough, you forget the colors of basic shit like the grass or the sky.
 You might even argue that the sky is pink and the grass is black.
 You can’t tell what’s right because you’ve been wearing the sunglasses for so long.